\ \_________\ \____________\ \___

 Some users have reported that they are unable to utilize the keyboard in the init selection menu.
 No one on the development team has been able to reproduce this, making it difficult to debug.
 If you run into this and have the time/capability/interest in helping debug, please bring it up in the IRC channel.

-As a work around, configure defaults in /bedrock/etc/brn.conf
+As a work around, configure defaults in /bedrock/etc/brn.conf to what you

 want and a relatively low timeout.